UtherII/utherii.github.io/README.md

  - Because I like it
  - It is a (mostly) light theme but still pretty different from the existing one.
 ### Details:
  - I would like to name it Rusty instead of Rust in mdBook to avoid confusion with the language name.
-It may seem it is some kind of official theme.
+The Rust name make it look like some kind of official theme.
 ### Questions:
  - Is there a limit to the number of themes we want to support ?
  - Since the number of themes increase, should we resort on a dropdown instead of many radio buttons to select the theme ?